Pankaj2505/pankaj2505.github.io/_posts/2021-12-04-Jekyll-Notes.markdown

 > ruby -v
 > jekyll -v

-4. To create a new project run command
+4. To create a new project  , go to the designated directory and run command
-> gem new <projectname>
+> jekyll new projectname

+5. cd projectname

 5. To run the server , ever first time
 > bundle exec jekyll serve